Kristoffer (Kip) Jackson – Office of the Comptroller of the Currency

 Brenna Keatinge is a PhD Candidate at the Centre for Criminology and Sociolegal Studies at the University of Toronto.
 Her dissertation focuses on the urban land politics of commercial urban farming on vacant land in the inner city in Boston.
 She is also interested in gentrification processes, and has been conducting a study of single-room occupancy hotels as private market social housing in San Francisco, New York and Vancouver.

-Alex Keena is a PhD student at the School of Social Science at the University of California, Irvine.
+Alex Keena is a Visiting Assistant Professor of Political Science at the University of North Florida.

 Ramin Keivani is a Reader in International Land Policy and Urban Development at Oxford Brookes University.
 He is an urban development specialist with a particular interest on the interface of economic globalisation, development of land markets and urban growth and their impact on urban equity and sustainability, particularly in relation to low income land and housing provision in developing and transition economies.
 Ramin is also the founding and managing editor of the International Journal of Urban Sustainable Development and sits on the steering group for the UN-Habitat World Urban Campaign.